tensorflow/tensorflow/g3doc/Passes.md

 ## Loop unroll (`-loop-unroll`) {#loop-unroll}

-This pass implements unrolling for loops ('for' instructions).
-It is able to perform unrolling for loops with arbitrary bounds, and generate a cleanup loop when necessary.
+This pass implements loop unrolling.
+It is able to unroll loops with arbitrary bounds, and generate a cleanup loop when necessary.

 ## Loop unroll and jam (`-loop-unroll-jam`) {#loop-unroll-jam}